-Where to Stay in Naples, Italy: Best Areas & Hotels, 2018
+Where to Stay in Naples, Italy: Best Areas & Hotels

-Also near the water, Romeo Hotel sits near the main passenger boat launch, where you can take ferries to Pompeii and the surrounding islands.
+The Romeo Hotel is conveniently located near the Naples Harbor main passenger boat launch, where you can take ferries to Pompeii and the surrounding islands.
 Known for its chic spa, the Romeo also has a heated rooftop pool and hot tub, as well as a fitness center, so that guests can become fully rejuvenated during their stay.
 The hotel has two restaurants, including an excellent authentic sushi bar and a Michelin-starred gourmet eatery.

 For the consistency and standards of a dependable chain hotel, the Best Western JFK Hotel is a good option for those who have a car or are happy to take the bus; there is free on-site parking and a bus stop just two minutes away.
 Located in a safe area near the train station, this modern hotel offers airport transportation and a complimentary breakfast buffet with fresh Italian pastry.